daredevil9215/PIOS-TVZ/README.md

 pip3 install -r requirements.txt
 flask run

+Run the following commands to start the mail server (on Ubuntu): aiosmtpd -n -c aiosmtpd.handlers.Debugging -l localhost:8025

 * Running on http://127.0.0.1:5000

 Check documentation in docs folder or using the following link if the application is running: http://127.0.0.1:5000/docs